Quantum differential equation solvers: limitations and fast-forwarding: Limitations

 \section{Limitations}

 In this section, we consider ODEs with time-independent coefficient matrix $A$ and inhomogeneous term $b$

 We discuss the limitations of generic quantum algorithms for solving ODEs by proving worst-case lower bounds.
-Motivated by the quantum state discrimination problem, we first discuss and prove a lower bound for quantum algorithms as amplifiers with the access of the prepare oracle and its inverse.
+Motivated by the quantum state discrimination problem, we first discuss and prove a lower bound for quantum algorithms as amplifiers given access to the preparation oracle and its inverse.
 Then we introduce the idea of the lower bounds for quantum ODE solvers using the lower bound of amplifiers and prove them in the homogeneous case.
 After that, we discuss the quantum shifting equivalence for homogeneous ODEs and explain the implications of our lower bounds.
 Finally, we present a generalization to the inhomogeneous case, implying that existing quantum algorithms cannot be significantly improved.